News

 Get ready to join the korero

 The State of Volunteering 2020 published in mid-2020 surfaced four key themes centred around diversity and inclusion, recognition and engagement, funding, administration, and compliance, strategy and management.A lot has changed since the start of 2020, and we have collated relevant COVID research on our website.
-There are some other great findings and data that is worth reviewing:

 - What is happening internationally with Voluntary Leadership Organisations.